ThomasStoyles/BorderlandsWeaponGen/README.md

 Once this was working I moved onto Jenkins

 # Jenkins
 Jenkins is going to be used to automatically to deploy everything that we have created above.
 This is done by using a jenkins file which is on the development VM, I also added a webhook so that when you push something to github jenkins automatically runs the jenkins file.
-Within the jenkins file we have mulitple stages within the pipeline these are...
+Within the jenkins file we have mulitple stages within the pipeline, as seen below.

-* Testing - Testing the pytest within the application
+* Testing - testing was using using pytest.
 * Ansible Deployment - Automatically runs the ansible playbook and does everything within it
-* Docker hub login, Container biuld - Here we will log into docker hub and biuld the new containers
+* Docker hub login, Container build - Here we will log into docker hub and build the new containers
 * Swarm deployment - Here we deploy the swarm
-* Curl - This isnt needed however I have it to see that the biuld has been fully successful.
+* Curl - This isn't needed however I have it to see that the build has been fully successful.

-Once all this has been complete the project will be deployed onto the swarm and will be able to be accessed from the swarm ip
+Once all this has been complete the app will be deployed onto the swarm.
+This can then be accessed via the IP of either the swarm-manager or swarm-worker.

 Here are some images of the jenkins pipeline terminal in which each stage has been complete, with comments.
 * Here jenkins is running our pytests for the application